Khund: Khundian Legionnaires

 During the story arc "Five Years Later", Mordru casts a spell that allows him to resurrect the dead on a large scale and use them as an invasion force.
 The Khunds form a temporary alliance with the Legion to battle Mordru.
 Four superpowered Khunds join the Legion: Firefist, a cyborg; his wife Veilmist, a teleporter; Blood Claw, who possesses indestructible claws; and Flederweb, a winged bounty hunter.

+The planet Sklar is invaded by undead forces led by Mordru, during which Blood Claw is killed by Magnetic Kid.
+Firefist attempts to murder Devlin O'Ryan, but is seemingly killed when O'Ryan deflects his blast.
 The group manages to defeat Mordru, and the Khunds force Veilmist and Flederweb to resign from the Legion.
-Some time later, it is revealed that the Khunds have been plotting to destroy Weber's World, the center of United Planets operations.
+Some time later, it is revealed that Firefist survived, and that the Khunds have initiated a plot to destroy Weber's World.
 Veilmist offers to assist the Legion in foiling the plot, but is killed by Firefist.
-Flederweb helps save Weber's World and joins the Heroes of Lallor.
+Flederweb is revealed to be not a Khund, but a mind-controlled member of an unspecified species.
+After he is freed from Khundian control and helps the Legion save Weber's World, Flederweb joins the Heroes of Lallor.

 20th and 21st centuries

 During the 20th and 21st centuries, the Khunds are enemies of the Thanagarians because of their planetary proximity.
-The Khunds are among the aliens who attack Earth in the Invasion! event.
+The Khunds are among the aliens who attack Earth in the Invasion! storyline.
 In Wonder Woman (vol. 3) #19, the Khund homeworld is devastated by the attack of the aliens called 'Ichor'.
 With the assistance of Etta Candy and Wonder Woman, the Khund homeworld is saved and they gain their own Green Lantern protector.